Capri An Island In The Tyrrhenian Sea, Italy

-Blue Grotto can be reached by boat from the interface of Marina Grande, normally the principle interface of the isle, by bus from Anacapri or by taxi, but once reached the mouth area of the cave, you’ll be transferred to a little boat to visit the cave.
+Blue Grotto can be reached by boat from the interface of Marina Grande.
+You can go there by bus from Anacapri or by taxi.
+However, once you reached the mouth area of the cave, you’ll be transferred to a little boat to visit the cave.
 Whichever your departure place is, you can anyway book a transfer boat to have a bit of that dolce vita lifestyle you’ll see in Capri and enjoy a truly interesting experience.

 Why should you pass to a smaller sized boat?
 In the grottos you have a little lay down when moving through the mouth area of the cave.
 However – just once you get in the cave – you can openly move and stand upright, in the inside the dimensions are much bigger than the entrance.

 What should you expect?
 You’ll find superior blue ocean, the suggestive cave ceiling and the reflection of the white sand in it… Doesn’t sound amazing?